ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 An endpoint can only send a COMPRESSION_ACK capsule if it received a COMPRESSION_ASSIGN capsule with the same Context ID.
-If an endpoint receives COMPRESSION_ACK capsule for a Context ID it did not attempt to register via COMPRESSION_ASSIGN, that capsule is considered malformed.
+If an endpoint receives a COMPRESSION_ACK capsule for a Context ID it did not attempt to register via COMPRESSION_ASSIGN, that capsule is considered malformed.

 ## The COMPRESSION_CLOSE capsule {#capsule-close}